Broken link building, BLB, also known as “dead link building,” has been the source of division among SEOs for a while now.

 What you must do is see your competitors and leverage their broken links.
 That is the fastest way to rank higher.

-So, how do you go about this method?
+How do you go about this method?

 We’ll be using Ahrefs.
 However, you’ll need a paid account, unlike in the “resource pages” method.

-Now, log into your Ahrefs Dashboard and follow the instructions below:
+Now, log in to your Ahrefs Dashboard and follow the instructions below:

-• First, you should already know your competitors.
+- First, you should already know your competitors.
 In the case of our example, the competitors are the other websites on the search results.

-• Next, click Site Explorer on the Ahrefs dashboard and input your competitor’s domain.
+- Next, click Site Explorer on the Ahrefs dashboard and input your competitor’s domain.

-• Go to “Best by links” — you’ll find it on the left tab toward the end of the list.
+- Go to “Best by links” — you’ll find it on the left tab toward the end of the list.

-• Lastly, change the “HTTP code” filter to “404 Not found.”
+- Lastly, change the “HTTP code” filter to “404 Not found.”

 Pro tip: if you don’t know your competitors, type your domain into Site Explorer.
 Then, click “competing domains” on the left tab.